-A. Control Activities / Information and Communication Is there a formal organizational chart de responsibilities of ordering, accepting, approcessing and recording of the inventor Are policies established to ensure that in not stockpiled or to prevent over-ordering Are policies established to ensure that a provision for surplusing or disposal of objinactive items in inventory?
-Are steps documented to ensure that go fining the oproving, y? oventories are g? dequate Is there a formal organizational chart de responsibilities of ordering, accepting, approcessing and recording of the inventor Are policies established to ensure that in not stockpiled or to prevent over-ordering.
-Are policies established to ensure that a provision for surplusing or disposal of obstinactive items in inventory? oproving, y? nventories are g? dequate responsibilities of ordering, accepting, approcessing and recording of the inventor Are policies established to ensure that in not stockpiled or to prevent over-ordering.
-Are policies established to ensure that a provision for surplusing or disposal of objinactive items in inventory? oproving, y? nventories are g? dequate processing and recording of the inventor Are policies established to ensure that ir not stockpiled or to prevent over-ordering.
-Are policies established to ensure that a provision for surplusing or disposal of obtain inactive items in inventory? ry? nventories are g? dequate 2.
-Are policies established to ensure that in not stockpiled or to prevent over-ordering.
-Are policies established to ensure that a provision for surplusing or disposal of obstinactive items in inventory? nventories are g? dequate not stockpiled or to prevent over-ordering Are policies established to ensure that a 3. provision for surplusing or disposal of obtainactive items in inventory? g? dequate Are policies established to ensure that a provision for surplusing or disposal of observed inactive items in inventory? dequate 3. provision for surplusing or disposal of obinactive items in inventory? inactive items in inventory? solete and Are stone decumented to ensure that go Are steps documented to ensure that go ods received 4. are accurately counted and examined to see that they meet quality standards?
-Does the agency maintain perpetual inve entory records 5. and are all inventory items put on the pe rpetual inventory system?
-Are written instructions given and explain ned to all 6. personnel involved in the physical count of the inventory?
-7. Is there a proper cut-off of receipts and i ssues from inventory at year end?
-Is the accounting department notified (by / issuing a 8. receiving report) immediately upon the re eceipt of goods?
-9. Are entries to perpetual inventory record s made timely upon the receipt of goods?
-10. Are receiving reports or vendor invoices used to record purchases to the perpetual inventory rec 11.
-When issuing inventory, is the proper fur and object charged in the general ledger ?
-12. Are the following duties generally perform ned by different people: a.
-Custody of inventory: receiving and is suing inventor. b.
-Taking the physical inventory. c.
-Reconciling inventory results to accou nting records.
+YES N/A NO A. Control Activities / Information and Communication Is there a formal organizational chart defining the 1. responsibilities of ordering, accepting, approving, processing and recording of the inventory?
+2. Are policies established to ensure that inventories are not stockpiled or to prevent over-ordering?
+Are policies established to ensure that adequate 3. provision for surplusing or disposal of obsolete and inactive items in inventory?
+Are steps documented to ensure that goods received 4. are accurately counted and examined to see that they meet quality standards?
+5. Does the agency maintain perpetual inventory records and are all inventory items put on the perpetual J. inventory system?
+Are written instructions given and explained to all 6. personnel involved in the physical count of the 0. inventory?
+Is there a proper cut-off of receipts and issues from 7. inventory at year end?
+Is the accounting department notified (by issuing a 8. receiving report) immediately upon the receipt of goods?
+9. Are entries to perpetual inventory records made timely upon the receipt of goods?
+10. Are receiving reports or vendor invoices used to record purchases to the perpetual inventory records?
+11. When issuing inventory, is the proper fund, purpose, and object charged in the general ledger?
+12. Are the following duties generally performed by different people: a.
+Custody of inventory: receiving and issuing inventor. b.
+Taking the physical inventory.
+L] c.
+Reconciling inventory results to accounting records.

 d.
 Recording related transactions and significant events in the accounting system.
-Are work orders or requisitions required to be approved 13. by appropriately designated officials as a basis of issuing inventories?
-14. Are adjustments to inventory records approved by a properly designated official?
+13. Are work orders or requisitions required to be approved 14.
+Are adjustments to inventory records approved by a properly designated official?
 15. Is there adequate physical security surrounding inventories?
 16. Is access to inventory locations limited?
-17. 18.
-Are all employees responsible for inventories adequately bonded?
-19. Does the person receiving the goods sign the 13. requisition as evidence of receipt?
+17. Is there enough insurance for significant inventories?
+18. Are all employees responsible for inventories adequately bonded?
+19. Does the person receiving the goods sign the requisition as evidence of receipt?
 20. Are the approved and completed requisitions kept on file?
-21. a. supervised by someone independent of the custodial or record keeping functions? b. made by or tested by employees independent of the department being inventoried? c. recorded on permanent inventory count sheets signed and dated by the person taking the count? d. planned to provide provisions for cut-off of receipts and issues? e. reflected in the perpetual records based on the actual inventory quantities?
+21. Are physical Inventories: a. supervised by someone independent of the custodial or record keeping functions? b. made by or tested by employees independent of the department being inventoried? c. recorded on permanent inventory count sheets signed and dated by the person taking the count? d. planned to provide provisions for cut-off of receipts and issues? e. reflected in the perpetual records based on the actual inventory quantities?
 22. Are pre-numbered tags used during the physical inventories count?
-Is access to the perpetual inventory records limited to 23. authorized individuals?
+23. Is access to the perpetual inventory records limited to authorized individuals?
 B. Monitoring 24.
 Is a physical inventory taken at least annually?
-Are perpetual inventory balances reconciled against 25. the general ledger control accounts at least annually?
-Does management periodically check inventory reports 26. / records?
-Are deviations of reports followed up by management 27. in a timely manner?
-Does management reassess inventory policies and 28. procedures periodically?
-L B. C.
+25. Are perpetual inventory balances reconciled against the general ledger control accounts at least annually?
+26. Does management periodically check inventory reports / records?
+27. Are deviations of reports followed up by management in a timely manner?
+28. Does management reassess inventory policies and procedures periodically?